Unity-Technologies/com.unity.probuilder/Documentation~/Stair.md

 <tbody>
 <tr>
 <td colspan="2"><strong>Steps Generation</strong></td>
-<td>Select whether you want ProBuilder to build the same number of steps regardless of how the size of the stairs changes (the default) or make each step the same height but change the number of steps to match the size.</td>
+<td>Select whether you want ProBuilder to build the same number of steps regardless of how the size of the stairs changes (the default) or make each step the same height and automatically adapt the number of steps to match the stairs size.</td>
 </tr>
 <tr>
 <td></td>
 <td><strong>Height</strong></td>
 <td>Select this method if you want ProBuilder to generate a predictable height for each step in the staircase.
-This means that if you increase the height of the overall size of the staircase, the number of of steps increases.</td>
+This means that if you increase the height of the overall size of the staircase, the number of steps increases.</td>
 </tr>
 <tr>
 <td></td>